 If something is stuck in-between your teeth try using dental floss to remove the object.
 You can make knots in your floss to further help dislodge the object.
 If you cannot get the object out, see your dentist as soon as possible.
 Do not use sharp objects since it can cut your gums and damage the surface of your teeth.
 For objects that cannot be removed at home seek professional care from a dentist.

 If you experience a dental emergency come see us right away.
 We accept dental emergency walk-ins and we are open late.
 We offer convenient hours at 55+ dental office locations in Dallas, Houston, Fort Worth and more!
-Jefferson Dental accepts Medicaid, most PPO insurance plans, and offers patients with no insurance deep discounts on treatment through our Exclusive Dental Discount Plan.
+Jefferson Dental accepts Medicaid, most PPO insurance plans, and offers patients with no insurance deep discounts on treatment through our Exclusive Dental Savings Plan.